Eglinton West station: History

-In 1978 when the station opened, a trolley bus route (63 Ossington) served the station and looped around the station building.
-To coincide with the station opening, the route was extended from its prior terminus at Oakwood Avenue and Eglinton Avenue.
-The route ran south to the loop at King Street.
-In 1992, the route was converted to diesel buses and the overhead wires were removed.

 Eglinton West had been planned to be an interchange station as part of the proposed Eglinton West line (not to be confused with the Eglinton Crosstown line).
 This was one of the three proposed subway lines in the Network 2011 Plan created in 1985 by the Toronto Transit Commission.
 The project was cancelled in 1995 after the election of a Progressive Conservative government led by Mike Harris.
 Afterwards, the small amount of tunnel that had been dug under the station was refilled.

 Since October 2005, the station has been wheelchair-accessible.

 In December 2012, commuter parking lots formerly located east and west of the station building on the north side of Eglinton Avenue were taken out of service, leaving no immediately adjacent parking.
 The lots were used as staging areas for the tunnel boring machines (TBMs) during the construction of Line 5 Eglinton.
 On the weekend of 18 and 19 April 2015, the TBMs Dennis and Lea were extracted from the east-side staging area and then transported on a heavy truck trailer to relaunch from the west-side staging area.
 The two staging areas will each be the location of a new station entrance.

+On November 16, 2025, the additional station entrances constructed as part of Line 5 were opened.
+With these entrances open, work also began to gradually change the name from Eglinton West to Cedarvale.